PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-csharp-quickstart.md

 ## <a name="create-and-initialize-a-project"></a>Proje oluşturma ve başlatma

-1. Yeni bir C# çözümünü Visual Studio'da konsol.
-Ardından ana kod dosyasına aşağıdakileri ekleyin.
+1. Create a new C# console solution in Visual Studio.
+Then add the following into the main code file.

     ```csharp
     using System;